fubar2/toolfactory-galaxy-server/README.md

 [accompanying GTN ToolFactory developer tutorials](https://training.galaxyproject.org/training-material/topics/dev/tutorials/tool-generators/tutorial.html) to help explain how this Appliance can be used to generate Galaxy tools from working command line scripts.
 There are two linked tutorials - introductory and advanced.

+Please see either of those tutorials for details.
+Brief notes copied here for the impatient.

 ## Installation and startup